Lautaro-Garcia/cl-aubio/README.md

 ## Pre-requisites
 Well, you have to have `libaubio` installed in your computer.
 You should probably check out the [aubio download page](https://aubio.org/download)
-It's worht noting that in this part, you could choose to install other libraries (such as [libsndfile](http://www.mega-nerd.com/libsndfile/) or
+It's worth noting that in this part, you could choose to install other libraries (such as [libsndfile](http://www.mega-nerd.com/libsndfile/) or
 [FFTW](http://www.fftw.org/)) and build aubio with them so it will try to leverage some of the work to those libraries.
 It is totallly optional.